-Stichelton is a new cheese made to an old recipe, crafted from unpasteurized, organic cow's milk by Joe Schneider on the Welbeck Estate in Nottinghamshire.
+Stichelton is a new cheese made from an old recipe, crafted by Joe Schneider on the Welbeck Estate in Nottinghamshire using unpasteurized, organic cow's milk.

-Stichelton is made to the recipe for a traditional, raw milk Stilton and, in itself, this is a story with an interesting twist.
+Stichelton is made following the recipe for traditional raw milk Stilton—and, in itself, this is a story with an interesting twist.
 The name "Stilton" is protected under European Union law and therefore has a number of rules attached to its production.
 However, in a voluntary move in 1989, the Stilton Makers Association decreed that all Stilton must be made from pasteurized milk.
 This decision was in response to a food scare, although the actual culprit was never established.
-Therefore, although for centuries traditional Stilton was always made from unpasteurized milk, under European Union law, this is no longer permissible.
 As such, the cheese is called Stichelton.

-The production of Stichelton calls for very small quantities of starter culture and rennet, and the resulting, delicate curd is hand-ladled from the vat to drain, and left to acidify overnight.
+Stichelton's production calls for very small quantities of starter culture and rennet, and the resulting delicate curd is hand-ladled from the vat to drain, and left to acidify overnight.

 Stichelton has a rusty-colored, orange-brown rind with indentations from the piercing needles.
 The interior is creamy-white, with delicate veins of blue-green mold.